canonical/microcluster/example/README.md

 used as a template for creating projects with MicroCluster.

-In addition to having examples for the built-in MicroCluster API, this example shows how MicroCluster can be extended with additional endpoints and schema versions.
+In addition to having examples for the built-in MicroCluster API, this example shows how MicroCluster can be extended with additional listeners with user defined endpoints and schema versions.

 The daemon can be started with `microd` and is controlled by `microctl`.